 But if you are somebody who's just observing this conversation from the outside, you can't help but recognize that the things that Nick's saying are counter to things that are central for Alex.

-Do I think that means that necessarily they're gonna come to New York and arrest everybody that criticized Israel?
+Do I think that means that necessarily they're going to come to New York and arrest everybody that criticized Israel?

 Not necessarily.

-Like from in a vacuum, I'm in favor of a bigger government.
+Like in a vacuum, I'm in favor of a bigger government.

-But when the government is occupied, I have to lean more towards a libertarian, uh, the libertarian side of that axis, the libertarian pole.
+But when the government is occupied, I have to lean more towards the libertarian, the libertarian side of that axis, the libertarian bulge.

 And so that's where I have these mixed feelings about it.

-It's like, okay, how long before this is going to be used against Nick Fuentes and uh Dan Bilzarian and Jake Shields and these types of people.
+It's like, okay, how long before this is going to be used against Nick Fuentes and Dan Bilzerian and Jake Shields and these types of people?

 That's always my concern.

-So I'm wondering, I mean, what do you have concerns about that?
+So I'm wondering, I mean, do you have concerns about that?

 Or do you kind of get where I'm coming from?